SamHuRo/Portafolio/README.md

 In this portfolio you will find:

 - Python Projects: you are going to find projects made with Python, among these you will find:
-	1. Cuenta_bancaria.py :fa-chevron-right: Project that simulates a bank account.
+	1. Cuenta_bancaria.py: Project that simulates a bank account.

 # Cooming soon
-- :tw-1f6b2: Case study 1
+- Case study 1